-It is arguable whether these careful conditions hold for many real situations in human decision-making experience.
+It is arguable whether these careful conditions hold for many real-life situations in human decision-making experience.
 One instance may be well-constructed casino games, and the like.
 Another is problems that deal with large populations of entities, for instance in particle physics.
 Another population-based example is an epidemiological study, where a well-constructed set of parameters over that population (a careful representation) has been constructed, and all other differences between the subjects are explicitly to be ignored or, in effect, "averaged out".
 Outside these well-constructed examples, it is doubtful that a fully enumerated event space is actually ever captured by a knowledge representation, in much the same way that it has proved extremely difficult to construct non-brittle knowledge representations in AI.
-In evaluating the probabilistic approach, we must remember that in the history of constructing knowledge representations, the rules (conditional probabilities) that cover that space of possible events have proved to be critical to robust (non-brittle) inference, and impossible to incrementally construct in general, or to search for over a theoretical space of possible knowledge representations.
+AI history shows that in constructing knowledge representations, finding a set of rules (which are analogous to conditional probabilities) that cover that space of possible events has proved to be critical to robust (non-brittle) inference.
+Finding such a set has proven to be an intractable problem in AI.

 The subjectivist view of probability has the advantage of not requiring validation through repeatability of possible event conditions into the future to confirm frequencies of occurrence: the probabilities are assumed to be subjective numbers in the mind.
-However, the subjectivist view has become tightly coupled to the Bayesian view of probabilities, named for Thomas Bayes, from work of his presented posthumously in 1762 (Bayes, 1763).
-The key idea is that of Bayes rule which follows simply from the basic rules of probability that were previously stated, by considering both the probability of A given that B has occurred, and the probability that B given that A has occurred.
+However, the subjectivist view has become tightly coupled to the Bayesian view of probabilities, named for Thomas Bayes, from work of his presented posthumously in 1762 (Bayes and Price, 1763).
+The key idea is that of Bayes' rule, which follows simply from the basic rules of probability that were previously stated, by considering both the probability of A given that B has occurred, and the probability that B given that A has occurred.

-Figure 4: The derivation of Bayes rule
+Figure 4: The derivation of Bayes' rule

-Recall the "scale up" argument used in the previous section to describe conditional probability, and consider Figure 4, which hopefully de-mystifies Bayes rule to some extent, showing it as a simple re-scaling based on the ratio of sizes of enumerated event spaces and sub-spaces.
+Recall the "scale up" argument from Figure 3, and consider Figure 4.
+This shows that Bayes' rule derives from a simple re-scaling based on the ratio of sizes of enumerated event spaces and sub-spaces.
 The almond-shaped area in all three parts of this figure is the same set of atomic events, just in three different, fully enumerated event spaces: the white one before either A or B happens, the blue one where A has already happened (and the blue circle is scaled up to area equals 1) and the red one where B has already happened (and the red circle is scaled up to area equals 1).
-Since the almond is the set of events, regardless of which scale-up was performed, one can directly derive Bayes rule, using the ratio of the two original probabilities (scale-up factors), as shown in the figure's equations.
+Since the almond is the set of events, regardless of which scale-up was performed, one can directly derive Bayes' rule, using the ratio of the two original probabilities (scale-up factors), as shown in the figure's equations.

 Note that the calculations performed draw directly on the laws of probability theory, with its requirements of fully enumerate event spaces, whose probabilities sum to one, and the implication of repeatable experiments giving the implied confidence of the law of large numbers.
-While Bayes rule is closely tied to subjectivist interpretations of probability theory, its mechanical calculations (multiplying by the precise ratios of circle sizes in the Venn diagrams) derive explicitly from the frequentist foundations of probability theory.
-However, this may be only a detail, in that Bayes rule has a conceptual, subjectivist interpretation that is revealing.
+While Bayes' rule is closely tied to subjectivist interpretations of probability theory, its mechanical calculations (multiplying by the precise ratios of circle sizes in the Venn diagrams) derive explicitly from the frequentist foundations of probability theory.
+However, this may be only a detail, in that Bayes' rule has a conceptual, subjectivist interpretation that is revealing.

-It is instructive to examine the terms of Bayes rule relative to the MYCIN-rule analogy.
-It states that if one has the rule 1, possibly provided by an expert:
+It is instructive to examine the terms of Bayes' rule relative to the MYCIN rule analogy.
+Bayes' rule states that if one has the rule 1, possibly provided by an expert: